You need this permit to change the use of a property or part of a property. For example, to:

 Approvals not issued immediately will be processed within 5 business days.

 Applications are processed within 5 business days.
+Allow an additional business day for pre-processing.

 If not approved, the applicant will receive an email stating what is missing or required.